WORKSHOPS

 Workshops (Soft skills and interdisciplinary key qualifications)

-To prepare our doctoral candidates for their scientific career in the best possible way, we will offer the following soft skill and research-related interdisciplinary hard skill courses.
+To prepare our doctoral candidates for their scientific career in the best possible way, we offer the following soft skill and research-related interdisciplinary hard skill courses.

 Workshops „Scientific Communication“ (in part obligatory).
-To strengthen the key qualification „Scientific Communication,“ we will organize two 2,5-day courses.
+To strengthen the key qualification „Scientific Communication,“ we organize two 2,5-day courses.
 The first is optional and will concentrate on the elements of oral and poster presentations and one-to-one discussions (elevator pitch) of scientific data.
-The second course is obligatory and will focus on scientific writing in English.
+The second course is obligatory and focuses on scientific writing in English.
 In order to maintain the interactive style of the 2,5-day courses, the number of participants is limited to 12.
 To provide all fellows with these key qualifications, each course is, therefore, offered twice every two years.
 Dr. Deborah Bennett, who already offered courses for the RTG1660, will join us as a lecturer (Budget in Section 7.1.2.5).

 Career development measures.
-To introduce our doctoral fellows to professional career choices and job opportunities outside of the academic research environment, we will use our contacts established with Roche in Penzberg, Boehringer Ingelheim in Biberach, and Miltenyi in Köln to organize excursions to pharmaceutical companies.
-Furthermore, we will invite colleagues from pharmaceutical companies to our Paul-Ehrlich-Club.
-Finally, together with the doctoral fellows, we will organize a local symposium entitled “Career Day – Professional opportunities for scientists beyond academia.”
-We will invite experts from companies, public officers, and colleagues from different fields and institutions, e.g., the WHO, the Paul Ehrlich Institute, pharmaceutical companies, biotech companies, and journal editors.
-In addition, we will organize a scientific speed dating of all RTG doctoral candidates with the speakers to foster networking.
-A workshop on “job-hunting strategies” in academia and beyond complements the symposium, which also features personal coaching of doctoral fellows.
+To introduce our doctoral fellows to professional career choices and job opportunities outside of the academic research environment, we will invite colleagues from pharmaceutical companies to our Paul-Ehrlich-Club.
+Additionally, together with the doctoral fellows, we organized a local symposium entitled “Career Day – Day beyond academia.”
+We invited experts from companies, public officers, and colleagues from different fields and institutions, e.g., pharmaceutical companies and biotech companies like Pfizer, Boehringer Ingelheim, CureVac, start-up founders, and journal editors.
+In addition, we organize a scientific speed dating of all RTG doctoral candidates with the speakers to foster networking.
+To also strengthen the network of our Dr.rer.nat.
+Candidates PIs and Doctoral Students of the graduate school will also invite speakers from academia to give talks about their scientific career and their current research topic.A workshop on “job-hunting strategies” in academia and beyond complements the symposium, which also features personal coaching of doctoral fellows.
 Interview skills are trained with practical exercises.
 On day 2, participants receive a detailed check of their CV and individual coaching.